6.54. kink/io/FILE¶

 Preconditions

-• `Path` must be a `str`
+`Path` must be a `str`.

-• `Charset` must be a `charset`
+`Charset` must be a `charset`.

-• `Newline` must be a `str`
+`Newline` must be a `str`.

-• $success must be a fun which takes a printer+output
+$success must be a fun which takes a printer+output.

-• $error must be a fun which takes an `exception`
+$error must be a fun which takes an `exception`.

-5.57.5.
+6.54.5.
 FILE.mkdir(Path ...[$config={}])¶

-`mkdir` makes a directory on the `Path`.
+`mkdir` makes a directory named `Path`.

 Config methods: